VIAUAD02/laborok/docs/english/01-android-hello-world/index.md

 ### Android Studio

-This section is for those who have previously used the Eclipse IDE and want to learn about the differences compared to Android Studio.
+This section is for those who have previously used other IntelliJ products or the IDE called Eclipse and want to learn about the differences compared to Android Studio.

-* **Import from old projects:** Android Studio allows you to import projects from older versions of projects and old Eclipse projects.
 * **Project structure:** Android Studio compiles with Gradle and uses a different structure.
 Within a project:
     * `.idea`: IDE files
     * `app`: source